nielsdelestinne/niedel.be/who.markdown

 > I'm a true believer of software craftsmanship and the eXtreme Programming practices.
 I always strive to write readable, flexible and simple code that is properly tested.
 > I Aim to create maintainable and flexible applications in team & embrace continuous learning.

-In my free time, I like to dabble with different languages, frameworks & technologies which I apply on pet project that never see light of day...
+When I'm programming in my free time, I like to dabble with different languages, frameworks & technologies which I apply on pet projects that almost never see light of day...
 But, as long as I have fun doing so, I'm doing it right.

 From time to time, I will write an article on a technical topic which will be published on this blog.
 Hopefully you will read and find something useful on here.

-Cya, Niels!
+Cya, Niels